Storm slams Southern California as Central U.S. faces winds, fire threat

 - Evacuation orders were issued for several communities in O.C., as mudslides and flooding threatened areas scarred by wildfires, the Orange County Register reports.

 - While evacuation orders were lifted late Tuesday, firefighters continued to patrol the area overnight, the Orange County Fire Authority said.

 What to watch: High wind watches and warnings were in place from the Desert Southwest to the Upper Midwest, where widespread power outages were expected.

 - Days after the deadly tornadoes that pummeled the Central and Southern U.S., the NWS warned there could be more twisters in the new storm system, with a slight risk of severe thunderstorms over parts of southern Minnesota and northern Iowa, effective Wednesday through Thursday.

 - Winter storm watches, warnings and advisories were in effect from the West Coast through the Rockies, with widespread heavy snowfall forecast to persist over the western U.S. through Thursday.

 By the numbers: More than a foot of snow was set to accumulate in the mountain ranges of the Central Great Basin and Northern and Central Rockies overnight.

-- Another round of heavy snow was set to hit the Sierra Nevada and neighboring Cascades Wednesday afternoon, with snowfall accumulations of 8-12 inches expected.
+- Another round of heavy snow was set to hit the Sierra Nevada and neighboring Cascades on Wednesday afternoon, with snowfall accumulations of 8-12 inches expected.

-Meanwhile, "record breaking heat" was likely to impact the Central and Eastern U.S. through Thursday, the NWS said.
+Meanwhile, "record-breaking heat" was likely to impact the Central and Eastern U.S. through Thursday, the NWS said.